dmidlo/histdata.com-tools/docs/official-source-registry-and-fetch.md

 revised observations across EA21, Germany, and France from January 2000 through July 2026; it is comparison evidence, not a replacement for historical release values or independent national-producer publications.

+The supplemental Eurostat monthly-goods-trade entry is `empirically-verified` for the euro-area headline lineage.
+Five official `CAT_PREREL` Atom-search pages enumerate 414 unique products and select 172 uninterrupted releases from June 2012 through September 2026 while preserving all 242 exclusions.
+The releases cover reference months April 2012 through July 2026 and retain the source-authored billion-euro, non-seasonally-adjusted and seasonally-adjusted exports, imports, balance, and intra-area trade values.
+All 172 landings and the 141 unique English PDFs they expose are retained as exact external corpus artifacts; the other 31 modern landings are self-contained.
+December headlines remain explicitly year-to-date rather than being equated with their monthly table balance.
+The retained `ext_st_easitc` JSON-stat table contains 1,122 current revised million-euro observations for six non-derived measures from January 2011 through July 2026.
+Current EA21 values are comparison evidence only; they do not replace historical EA17 through EA20 vintages or manufacture balances from exports and imports.

 The Federal Reserve G.17 industrial-production entry is the first route raised to `empirically-verified`: its official release index and all 319 enumerated